bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-09-newsletter.md

 - [Bitcoin Core #23508][] Add getdeploymentinfo RPC FIXME:Xekyo

-- [Bitcoin Core #21851][] release: support cross-compiling for arm64-apple-darwin FIXME:adamjonas
+- [Bitcoin Core #21851][] adds support for building for arm64-apple-darwin (Apple M1).
+With the changes now merged, the community can expect working M1 binaries in the next release.

 - [Bitcoin Core #16795][] updates the `getrawtransaction`, `gettxout`, `decoderawtransaction`, and `decodescript` RPCs to return the inferred